Harvard-MolSys-Lab/dynamic-workbench/help/nodal.md

 If you decide you want to restore the nodes inside a motif to the workspace as normal nodes, select a motif and click the "Unwrap motif" button.

+### Using the Motif Editor to edit or define motifs. {#motif-editor}

+The Motif Editor is a small graphical tool for defining custom motifs.
+It can be launched by creating a new motif (see above), selecting the motif in the workspace, and clicking "Edit Motif" in the inspector on the right side.
+To create a new motif:

+-	Start in the "Segments" pane in the top-left.
+Click the "Add" button to add new segments.
+You can click the arrow to the right to add segments of different lengths, or to add many specific sequences.
+-	Then use the "Strands" pane to thread segments together into strands.
+Click "Add" to add a new strand, and then type a strand specification in the DyNAML compact format.
+You can add as many strands as you'd like.
+-	In the "Structure" pane, click the "Strand Order" field and enter the names of your strands, separated by + signs, to describe the order in which the strands should appear in the starting complex.
+Once your cursor leaves the Strands field, the field will be populated with a simple graphic depicting the segments that comprise the strands you've selected.
+Note: If you create a strand using the "Strands" pane but don't add the strand name to the "Strand Order" field, it will be omitted from the final motif.
+-	Then, in the "Structure" field, enter the structure for your strand in dot-parenthesis notation.
+Once a valid structure has been entered, an image of your complex and a depiction of the nodal motif will appear to the right.

 Complementarities
 -----------------